cloudant/xamarin-cloudant/samples/CrossPlatformSample/GettingStarted.md

 ## Before you begin

-To run this sample you will need access to a Cloudant system.
-You will need to provide your Cloudant `account` and a valid `user name` and `password` credentials for the user.
+To run this sample you will need a valid [IBM Cloudant](https://cloudant.com) account in either a local system or in the cloud service.
+You will need to provide your Cloudant **account** and a valid **user name** and **password** credentials for the user.

-To learn more visit https://cloudant.com
+If you don't have an account, you can sign up for a free trial [here](https://cloudant.com/sign-up/).

 ## Configure the sample